DBProductions/rmq-topology/README.md

 A small tool to simulate RabbitMQ topologies and see the message flow.
 Have several examples of common use cases and messaging pattern.
-It creates curl, rabbitmqadmin, Terraform and AsyncAPI.
+It creates curl, rabbitmqadmin, Terraform and AsyncAPI definitions.

 [Demo Page](https://dbproductions.github.io/rmq-topology/)